More Place To Go…

-One of the more challenging problems facing the Department of Natural Resources is providing public recreational access and outdoor opportunities to our constituents.
+One of the more challenging problems facing the Department of Natural Resources is providing public outdoor recreational access and opportunities to our constituents.
 In order to carry on our outdoor traditions, we need to connect youth and families to land and opportunities.
-Utilizing resources obtained through a grant from the US Department of Agriculture Farm Service Agency, Illinoisans have more places to enjoy the great outdoors through IDNR’s new Illinois Recreational Access Program (IRAP).
-IRAP will increase public outdoor recreational opportunities on private lands through payments to eligible land owners who agree up to a three-year lease for one or more of the following IRAP activities:
+The Department created the Illinois Recreational Access Program (IRAP) by utilizing resources obtained through three grants from the US Department of Agriculture’s Voluntary Public Access – Habitat Improvement Program.

-It’s a “win-win” for the landowner, wildlife and IRAP participant!
+It’s a “win-win” for the landowner, wildlife and the participant!

 "What a great experience!
 Thank you IDNR, IRAP program, and most importantly the landowner.".................."
 IRAP youth Hunter and father